hb4y/AirBnB_clone_v2/README.md

 # HBNB

 This is the console /command interpreter for the Holberton Airbnb clone project.
-The console can be used to store objects in and retrieve objects from a JSON.
+The console can be used to store objects in and retrieve objects either from a JSON or from MySQL database.
-Also the console can save information in a MySQL database.

 ### Requirements:
 * Ubuntu 14.04 LTS